 The main advantages of ROI are as follows:

 - Obtaining the value of ROI does not require complicated calculations (especially with our ROI calculator).
-Contrary, it is simple and easy.
+On the contrary, it is simple and easy.

 - The results of calculations are easy to interpret and compare with other investments.

-- Data necessary to perform calculations are easy to obtain.
+- The data necessary to perform calculations is easy to obtain.
 In fact, you only require two figures to obtain the ROI - gain from investment and cost of investment.

 On the other hand, the most notable limitations of ROI are:

-The ROI formula does not take into consideration the changes in the value of money over time (formally we say that the ROI disregards the factor of time).
-This leads to the conclusion that a higher value of ROI does not always mean that one investment option is better than another.
+The ROI formula does not take into consideration the changes in the value of money over time (formally, we say that the ROI disregards the factor of time).
+This leads to the conclusion that a higher value of ROI does not always mean the investment option is better than another.

-To conclude: If you want to compare two investment options with ROI, you must be sure that ROI calculations are performed over the same time period.
+To conclude: If you want to compare two investment options with ROI, you must make sure that ROI calculations are performed over the same time period.

-The determination of LV (limit value) is not objective and thus may bias the result of analysis and leads to improper decisions.
+The determination of the LV (limit value) is not objective and thus may bias the result of analysis and lead to improper decisions.